smistad/FAST/doc/pages/Mac-OS-X-instructions.md

 Build package
 ----------------------
-To build an archive for Mac OS X package run:
+To build an archive package for macOS run:

 ```bash
 make -j8 package